picosh/docs/posts/pgs.md

 /*  /index.html  200
 ```

+# User-defined Headers

+We support custom headers via a special file `_headers`.

+Read more about it at [netlify](https://docs.netlify.com/routing/headers).

 # Reserved username project

 If you create a project with the same name as your username, then you can access